How to Apply

 NOTE: If you have completed a previous degree in English, you can have your institution’s Registrar Office send a letter to the Enrollment Office (sthadmis@bu.edu) confirming that the medium of instruction was English.
 This will allow you to have the English proficiency requirement waived.

-As of the Fall 2021 application cycle, the School of Theology does not require and will not accept the GRE for any of its master’s or doctoral programs.
+The School of Theology does not require and will not accept the GRE for any of its master’s or doctoral programs.

-Resume/CV Your current resume or curriculum vitae should include your previous education, relevant work history, volunteer or service work, and any additional information you would like the Admissions Committee to know about your background
+Resume/CV Your current resume or curriculum vitae should include your previous education, relevant work history, volunteer or service work, and any additional information you would like the Admissions Committee to know about your background.

 DMin applicants’ writing samples should not exceed 10 pages in length, and should be scholarly in nature, rather than a sermon-style piece.
 It should include a bibliography and reflect the applicant’s ability to do solid independent research in their field of interest.
 Feel free to excerpt from a larger work or thesis, including an abstract of the entire piece and an indication that the sample is an excerpt from the whole.